If your struggling with depression issues, please take our survey to see the severity

-However it is less known that there are some atypical forms of Depression that can fool people around them.
-One deceptive form of Depression is “Smiling Depression”, where the affected person does not exhibit the normal signs of Depression such as low energy or low mood, and the stuckness of a lack of interest in life.
+However, it is less known that there are some atypical forms of Depression that can fool people around them.
+One deceptive form of Depression is “Smiling Depression”, where the affected person does not exhibit the normal signs of depression such as low energy or low mood or self-esteem, and the stuckness of a lack of interest in life.

 This form of Depression is subject to debate amongst professionals who clinically report seeing clients who present as happy and coping, but report that internally they feel the same way as your typical depressed person.
 This type of depressed person is showing a false social mask towards others in order to hide from them the fact they are depressed.

-The second safety making aspect of the social mask is that it allows us to hide aspects of ourself which make us vulnerable or judged and so prevents us being attacked or scrutinised beyond “face value”.
-When viewed in this way it makes sense that some people can coverup their depression via deploying a smiling or happy social mask to others.
+The second safety making aspect of the social mask is that it allows us to hide aspects of ourselves that make us vulnerable or judged and so prevents us from being attacked or scrutinised beyond “face value”.
+When viewed in this way it makes sense that some people can cover up their depression via deploying a smiling or happy social mask to others.